Good wine is now being made in most parts of the country. Here’s how to find it.

 This is classic Finger Lakes riesling from one of the region’s pioneer wineries.
 It embraces your palate in flavors of apricot, pineapple and Seneca Lake’s signature hint of lime zest.
 The winery is also pioneering work in organic viticulture in the Finger Lakes.
 It’s organic “Bio” riesling is stunningly good.
 ABV: 12 percent.

 Distributed in the District and Maryland by Lanterna, in Virginia by Hop & Wine: Available in the District at Ace Beverage, Cork Wine Bar and Market, Harry’s Reserve Fine Wine & Spirits, MacArthur Beverages, New H Wine & Spirits, Rodman’s.
-Available in Maryland at Fishpaws Marketplace in Arnold; Friendship Wine & Liquor and Wine World Beer & Spirits in Abingdon; Longmeadow Wine & Liquors in Hagerstown; McHenry Beverage Shoppe in McHenry; Off the Rox and Wine Source in Baltimore; Reds Wine Bar in Parkville; State Line Liquors in Elkton.
-Available in Virginia at Arrowine and Cheese in Arlington and Unwined (King Street, Belleview) in Alexandria.
+Available in Maryland at Fishpaws Marketplace in Arnold, Friendship Wine & Liquor and Wine World Beer & Spirits in Abingdon, Longmeadow Wine & Liquors in Hagerstown, McHenry Beverage Shoppe in McHenry, Off the Rox and Wine Source in Baltimore, Reds Wine Bar in Parkville, State Line Liquors in Elkton.
+Available in Virginia at Arrowine and Cheese in Arlington, Unwined (King Street, Belleview) in Alexandria.

 Arizona Stronghold Nachise 2017